QUBIC VII: The feedhorn-switch system of the technological demonstrator: Back-to-back feed horns

 \subsection{The technological demonstrator feed horn array}

+We have chosen to develop the horn arrays in platelets because this technique represents the best option to realize large arrays of corrugated horns at our frequencies with the required performance and a sustainable cost, when compared with other options like electroforming, electrical discharge machining or even direct machining.

-We have developed the horns array using the platelet technique, which requires drilling circular holes into metal plates that are subsequently stacked and mechanically clamped \cite{2011JInst...6.6009D}.
-We have used two methods to drill the holes: chemical etching of 0.3\,mm aluminum plates and CNC milling of top and bottom plates (3\,mm and 6\,mm thick, respectively).
+This technique, introduced by Haas in 1993 \cite{haas1993,haas1995}, requires drilling circular holes into metal plates that are subsequently stacked and clamped or bonded.
+For QUBIC we have used two methods to drill the holes: chemical etching of 0.3\,mm aluminum plates and computer controlled milling of top and bottom plates (3\,mm and 6\,mm thick, respectively).
+Then we mechanically clamped the plates with screws \newb{(applying a torque of 0.8\,N$\cdot$m)} and alignment pins.
+We have shown in other works \newc{\cite{deltorto2011,mandelli2021}} that mechanical clamping is a valid alternative to bonding, does not impact negatively the performance and can be used also when the antennas operate in cryogenic conditions. \newb{In particular in \cite{deltorto2011} Del Torto et al. showed that a clamped platelet array of W-band feedhorns maintained its return loss performance after cooling to 4\,K.}

-On the one end, chemical etching allowed us a fast and cheap process, potentially scalable to a large number of elements.
-On the other hand, this method could not be applied to the external plates that required a more substantial thickness for mechanical clamping.
-To simplify the manufacturing we did not realize corrugations in the top plate, so that the feed apertures terminate with a smooth, 3\,mm thick cylindrical aperture (see panel (c) of Figure~\ref{fig_qubic_horns_mechanical_development}).
-This impacts mainly the horn cross-polarization, which we know is not an issue for QUBIC.

-Each of the two 64-horns arrays is composed of 175 plates enclosed between a bottom and a top flange (panels (a), (b), and (c) of Figure~\ref{fig_qubic_horns_mechanical_development}).
-We have silver-plated each plate and both flanges to improve electrical conductivity along the horns profile.
-Each metal plate has an overall size of 112\,$\times$112\,mm, with a thickness of 0.3\,mm.
-The plates also include four 3\,mm diameter holes for alignment pins and 77 holes for the Ergal (7075 aluminum alloy) M3 screws that pack the array between the two flanges.
+Each of the two 64-horns arrays is composed of 175 plates enclosed between the external flanges (panels (a), (b), and (c) of figure~\ref{fig_qubic_horns_mechanical_development}).
+We silver-plated each plate and both flanges to improve electrical conductivity along the horns profile. \newe{The thickness of the silver plating (quoted by the manufacturer) is $3.5\,\mu\mathrm{m}\,\pm\,0.3\,\mu\mathrm{m}$ and the r.m.s. surface roughness measured in our workshop on one of the plates is $R_\mathrm{q}=0.3\,\mu\mathrm{m}$.} Indeed, on previous prototypes we verified the effect of silver plating by measuring the room-temperature insertion loss of platelet horns with and without silver plating.
+We observed that the insertion loss decreased from about 0.45\,dB to less than 0.1\,dB when the aluminum plates were silver coated.

+Each metal plate has an overall size of 112\,mm$\times$112\,mm, with a thickness of 0.3\,mm.
+The plates also include four 3\,mm diameter holes for alignment pins and 77 holes for the ERGAL (7075 aluminum alloy) M3 screws that pack the array between the two flanges.